devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

  kubectl apply -f <path-to-backendconfig.yaml> -n devtroncd
  ```

-3. Add the `cloud.google.com/backend-config` annotation to the Devtron service with the BackendConfig name.
+3. Add the `cloud.google.com/backend-config: '{"default": "devtron-backendconfig"}'` annotation to the Devtron service with the BackendConfig name.
 For example:

 ```yaml
 apiVersion: v1